-The Recovery Village Palm Beach offers comprehensive treatment plans for individuals who are dealing with substance use disorders.
-If you or a loved one has a substance use disorder, such as an addiction to methylphenidate, The Recovery Village Palm Beach can help.
+The Recovery Village Palm Beach at Baptist Health offers comprehensive treatment plans for individuals who are dealing with substance use disorders.
+If you or a loved one has a substance use disorder, such as an addiction to methylphenidate, The Recovery Village Palm Beach at Baptist Health can help.
 Contact us today to speak with a representative and learn more about our treatment options.

 Morton, Alexander W.; Stockton, Gwendolyn G. “Methylphenidate Abuse and Psychiatric Side Effects.”
 Primary Care Companion to the Journal of Clinical Psychiatry, October 2000.
 Accessed July 25, 2019.